todicus/DogBrainz-iOS/README.md

 It's the dog training collar 2.0!

 Wearables!
 For man's best friend!
 Designed to aid training using continuous reinforcement feedback.
-Make strong, lasting, and positive associations and train new behaviors and skills.
+Make strong, lasting, and positive associations while training new behaviors and skills.

 ###System Diagram!
 ![system diagram](http://i.imgur.com/3DG0x8j.png)

-This project uses embedded Bluetooth Low Energy dongle on the collar and a tiny audio module to speak and play feedback sounds.
-Different ones can be queued from your smartphone while there's integration to gesture-tracking smart devices for easier control.
+This project uses an embedded Bluetooth Low Energy board (Punch Through Design's Bean) on the collar with a tiny audio module to speak and play feedback sounds.
+Different sounds can be queued from your smartphone, and there's integration with gesture-tracking smart devices (Nod) for easier control.
+Finally, an internet-connected treat dispenser (SparkCore) delivers rewards.

 - Help your best friend achieve new heights!
 - Impress your friends with your mad training skillz.